Better-Planet-Laboratory/ai4good/README.md

 - Conduct independent data science research projects and apply conceptual understanding to practical implementation
 - Demonstrate effective listening and discussion skills; and work through ideas and problems in a team (for those

-# For CU folks
+# Grading

-For CU folks, we have set up a Canvas page for you which includes all of the assignments and grading and exact due dates for this course.
+This is only those taking the course through CU.
+We have set up a Canvas page for you which includes all of the assignments and grading and exact due dates for this course.
 In brief the grading is split 30% participation (turn up to sessions!), 30% notebook completion (work through notebooks and complete the tasks each week) and 40% for final project (present your project in the final week of class).
 A cool aspect of this course is that you will have the chance to work and be coached on a projects you are passionate about.
-At the end, you'll publish your findings in a public [Medium ](https://medium.com/) post, which you'll link to your notebook/code.
+At the end, you'll present your findings to the class in a slide deck presentation as well as in a public Medium post, in which you'll link to your code.
 Check out this example [here](https://medium.com/fika-blog/waternet-ai-powered-global-water-mapping-triples-known-waterways-bc3095783661).
-You'll also present your findings in a 10min 7 page slide deck [a title slide, the innovation, methods, findings, optional findings 2, take homes].
-Project submissions will be graded on four critera.
-Innovation (has it been done before?), Rigour (is it valid?), Potential impact (user targeting, theory of change) and Presentation (story, narrative, viz).
+Final presentations will be 10min and limited to 7 slides [a title slide, the innovation, methods, findings, optional findings 2, take homes].
+Project submissions will be graded on four critera: Innovativeness, Rigour,  Potential impact, and Presentation.

-Also CU folks there are a number of required syllabus statements linked here
+There are a number of required syllabus statements [here](https://www.colorado.edu/academicaffairs/about/policies-customs-guidelines/required-syllabus-statements)

 # License